Skip to Main Content

 3. Add up your income sources.
 Your sole source of income may be your regular paycheck, or you might have additional earnings from sources like a side hustle or rental property.
 Add up all the money you’re bringing in after taxes.

 4. Track your spending.
-Create line items for each category of your spending, including housing, transportation, food, health care, entertainment, savings and debt repayment.
+Create line items for each category of your spending, including housing, utilities, transportation, food, health care, entertainment, other bills, savings and debt repayment.
 Include fixed expenses that remain the same each month and those that fluctuate.

 5. Adjust as needed.
 If your income or needs change, be sure to modify your budget to reflect that.
 Updating your spreadsheet regularly will help you stay on track and meet your financial goals.
 Consider setting up reminders on your mobile device to do quarterly reviews of any changes to your income or costs of living.